esromneb/DoubleRay/README.md

 sudo python -m SimpleHTTPServer 80
 ```

-open ray2.html in firefox (chrome is slower for me)
+open ray.html in firefox (chrome is slower for me)

 Notes
 ===
-My initial version hand modifies the output (ray.html) and calls it (ray2.html).
+We use template/controls.html to generate ray.html